FIT-E5/TAMM-E-Robot/README.md

 The name TAMM-E was inspired by Pixar's iconic robot WALL-E, reflecting the project's goal of creating a friendly, intelligent, and approachable robotic assistant.

+While WALL-E was designed to help restore and maintain the environment, TAMM-E was developed as an educational service robot capable of assisting students, faculty, and visitors through autonomous navigation and conversational interaction.

 ---

 ## Features